Gomidas Keumurdjian: Veneration

 On 23 June 1929, Pope Pius XI beatified Keumurdjian and his feast day is celebrated every year on 5 November.

 A chapel dedicated to Blessed Gomidas is located at the left transept of the Church of San Nicola da Tolentino agli Orti Sallustiani in Rome.
 The image above the altar, Preaching of the Blessed Gomidas, was painted by Mario Barberis in 1929, the year of Keumurdjian's beatification.
 Another painting, depicting his martyrdom, is at the Church of Santa Maria della Scala.

 Devotion to Blessed Gomidas is still practiced by Armenian Catholics in Istanbul.

 Family

 One of his sons was Jean de Carbognano (c.1706-1763), who, after becoming an orphan, was taken in and educated by Latin Rite missionnaires.
-He entered the service of the Kingdom of Naples as a drogman.
+He entered the service of the Kingdom of Naples as a dragoman.
 His own son, Cosimo de Carbognano (1749-1807), entered the service of the Kingdom of Naples and later of the King of Spain and became Knight of the Order of the Golden Spur.
 He published in Latin the principles of Turkish grammar for the use of Catholic missionaries in the Ottoman Empire.